 1.4 Supporting researchers to understand and act according to expected standards, values and behaviours, and defending them when they live up to these expectations in difficult circumstances

 The University has put in place clear policies to set out responsibilities and support for research integrity.
-The most relevant is the Research Integrity Policy & Code of Good Practice; this, and the related Misconduct Policy, were updated for 2017/18 as part of a broader policy review (see 3.1).
-This is supported globally by the Research Integrity toolkit (fully refreshed in 2017) with more specific support embedded within local documents e.g. within the student handbook.
+The Responsible University Policy sets out the University’s commitment to social responsibility, its framework of accountability, and the key behaviours expected of all members of the University.
+Specific responsibilities relating to research are set out in the Research Integrity Policy & Code of Good Practice; this, and the related Misconduct Policy, were updated in 2017.
+In 2018, a new University-wide Ethics Policy was approved (see 2.1).
+The policies are supported at institution level by the Research Integrity toolkit and the Ethics and Governance Toolkit (the latter significantly expanded during 2018), with more specific support embedded within local documents e.g. within departmental handbooks.
 The University also provides high level policies on Conditions of Employment, Conflicts of Interest and Personal Relationships at Work.

-Training is provided to researchers in different formats.
-A series of online training modules are available to all researchers and materials tailored according to research discipline.
+Training is provided to researchers in different formats and tailored according to research discipline.
+An assessment of central training provision was carried out in 2017/18.
 For further detail on training and mentoring available, see 3.2.

 Funders of research expect:

 1.5 Researchers to adhere to the highest standards of professionalism and integrity